Susan Bergtraum - Immediate Past President

 Bergtraum has been a guest lecturer at several local colleges, including Adelphi University, C.W.
 Post Campus of Long Island University and Queens College.
 She is the co-author of the book Playing it Safe.

 In 2002, Bergtraum was awarded the Detective Joe Zito Memorial Award from the Council for Prejudice Reduction.
 In 2011, she received the Nassau BOCES Education Partner Award in recognition of her commitment to public education.
-Other awards include the Friends of Education Award, the Council of Administrators and Supervisors Award, the N-SSBA's Presidential Award and the Long Island Crisis Center’s Person of the Year 2015 award.
+Other awards she received were the Council of Administrators and Supervisors Award in 1997, the Friends of Education Award in 2002, the N-SSBA's Presidential Award, the Long Island Crisis Center’s 2015 Person of the Year Award, the PTA Honorary Life Membership Award in 2017 and the N-SSBA Distinguished Service Award in 2018.

 Bergtraum received a bachelor’s degree in education and a master’s degree in school psychology from Queens College.
 She taught in New York City and Washington, D.C., and she worked on a special education evaluation team in New York City.
 She was also the director of training for Playing it Safe.